-- Has sexual intercourse with a person without consent of that person is guilty of a Class G felony. - Has sexual contact in the manner described in sub.
-(5) (b) 2. or 3.
-[Intentional penile ejaculation of ejaculate or intentional emission of urine or feces by the defendant or, upon the defendant's instruction, by another person upon any part of the body clothed or unclothed of the complainant if that ejaculation or emission is either for the purpose of sexually degrading or sexually humiliating the complainant or for the purpose of sexually arousing or gratifying the defendant] with a person without the consent of that person.
+- Has sexual intercourse with a person without consent of that person. - Has sexual contact in the manner described in sub.
+(5) (b) 2 [Intentional penile ejaculation of ejaculate or intentional emission of urine or feces by the defendant or, upon the defendant's instruction, by another person upon any part of the body clothed or unclothed of the complainant if that ejaculation or emission is either for the purpose of sexually degrading or sexually humiliating the complainant or for the purpose of sexually arousing or gratifying the defendant] or 3 [For the purpose of sexually degrading or humiliating the complainant or sexually arousing or gratifying the defendant, intentionally causing the complainant to ejaculate or emit urine or feces on any part of the defendant's body whether clothed or unclothed] with a person without the consent of that person.